-The ADNI experience has been enlightening in demonstrating that clinical, imaging, and chemical biomarker data can be reliably collected in a multicenter study.
-The standardization of procedures has been accomplished, and wellcharacterized cohorts of clinical subjects have been recruited and followed up.
+The ADNI experience has been illuminating for the field in demonstrating that clinical, imaging and chemical biomarker data can be reliably collected in a multicenter study.
+The standardization of procedures has been accomplished and well-characterized cohorts of clinical subjects have been recruited and followed.
 The continued participation rate has been excellent, and the longitudinal data have informed numerous studies on AD neurobiology and have provided important guidance to clinical trial design.
-The true value of these data reside in the long-term follow-up of the subjects to carefully map the cognitive, clinical, biochemical, and neuroimaging changes across the full spectrum of Alzheimer's pathology, guiding the development of effective interventions.
+The true value of these data reside in the long-term follow-up of the subjects to carefully map the cognitive, clinical, biochemical and neuroimaging changes across the full spectrum of Alzheimer's pathology, guiding the development of effective interventions.